-Settings REC Screen Icon Display Description Strong " ∉ Èx̀ High-level Anti Shake processing that minimizes the effects of hand and subject movement.
-This setting can be used while the recording mode is Program Auto (except for High Speed CS) or High Speed Anti Shake.
-Standard ((4)) Dramatically reduces the effects of hand and subject movement.
+Settings REC Screen Icon Display Description On ((世)) Minimizes the effects of hand and subject movement.
 Off None Turns off Anti Shake settings.
-DEMO ((√ b)) Half-pressing the shutter button demonstrates the effect of Anti Shake.
+DEMO ((√ 1)) Half-pressing the shutter button demonstrates the effect of Anti Shake.
 However, the image is not recorded.

-- · Only camera shake correction can be used during FHD and STD movie recording. - Anti Shake correction is not supported during High Speed Movie or HDR Art Movie recording. - When Anti Shake is enabled and "Auto" is selected for "ISO" (page 45), ISO sensitivity, aperture, and shutter speed will not appear on the monitor screen when you half-press the shutter button.
-These values will appear in the display of the image immediately after it is shot. - Shooting with Anti Shake enabled can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe. - Anti Shake may not work properly when the camera is mounted on a tripod.
-Turn off Anti Shake. - Even if "Strong" is selected for the Anti Shake setting, the "Standard" setting is used automatically whenever any setting other than "Auto" is selected for the "ISO High Limit" setting. - Even if "Strong" is selected for the Anti Shake setting, some shooting conditions may make it impossible to achieve the desired Anti Shake results.
+- · Only camera shake correction can be used during FHD and STD movie recording. - Anti Shake correction is not supported during High Speed Movie or HDR Art Movie recording. - When "On" is selected for "Anti Shake" and "Auto" is selected for "ISO Sensitivity" (page 51), ISO sensitivity, aperture, and shutter speed will not appear on the monitor screen when you half-press the shutter button.
+These values will appear in the display of the image immediately after it is shot. - Shooting while "On" is selected can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe. - Anti Shake may not work properly when the camera is mounted on a tripod.
+Turn off Anti Shake.